Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: Introduction

 Our general upper bound of $n^{-\frac{\beta+2}{2\beta+2}}$ was achieved by the SAA algorithm, which did not need to know any of the parameters $\beta,\gamma,\zeta$ for the clustered distributions.
 Meanwhile, our lower bound states that even knowing these parameters, any data-driven algorithm that draws $n$ samples will incur $\Omega\left(n^{-\frac{\beta+2}{2\beta+2}}\right)$ additive regret with a constant probability.
 This is then translated into similar lower bounds for multiplicative regret and in expectation.

-\paragraph{Technical Highlights.} Our high-probability upper bounds are proven using the fact that $F(\ha)$ is usually close to $q$, which follows the proof framework of \citet{levi2007provably}.
+\paragraph{Technical highlights.} Our high-probability upper bounds are proven using the fact that $F(\ha)$ is usually close to $q$, which follows the proof framework of \citet{levi2007provably}.
 We extend their analysis to additive regret, and also show how to exploit assumptions about lower-bounded density (i.e.,~$\beta=0$) under this proof framework.
 Moreover, we introduce the notion of clustered distributions for data-driven Newsvendor, which connects the two extremes cases of no assumption ($\beta=\infty$) and lower-bounded density ($\beta=0$).

 Our expectation upper bounds are proven by analyzing an integral (see~\eqref{eqn:expDiff}) which follows \citet{lin2022data}, who bounded the expected additive regret for $\beta=0,\infty$.
 We unify their results by considering all $\beta\in[0,\infty]$, and our $\beta=0$ result additionally allows for discrete distributions that are $(0,\gamma,\zeta)$-clustered, instead of imposing that the distribution has a density.
-Our proof also uses Chebyshev's inequality to provide tail bounds for extreme quantiles, which in our opinion simplifies the proof from \citet{lin2022data}.
+Our proof also uses Chebyshev's inequality to provide tail bounds for extreme quantiles, which simplifies the proof from \citet{lin2022data}.
+Importantly, this allows for a linear dependence on the mean of the distribution, instead of the quadratic dependence from \citet[]{lin2022data}.
 Finally, we recycle their integral to analyze expected multiplicative regret, which when $\beta=\infty$ leads to a simplified proof of \citet[Thm.~2]{besbes2023big} on the exact worst-case expected multiplicative regret of SAA.

 Our lower bound is based on a single construction that establishes the tight rate of $\Theta(n^{-\frac{\beta+2}{2\beta+2}})$ for the entire spectrum of $\beta\in[0,\infty]$.
 We construct distributions with low Hellinger distance between them \citep[see e.g.][]{guo2021generalizing,jin2024sample}, which leads to simpler distributions and arguably simpler analysis compared to other lower bounds in the data-driven Newsvendor literature (e.g. \citet[Prop.~1]{zhang2020closing}, \citet[Thm.~1]{lin2022data}, \citet[Thm.~2]{lyu2024closing}).
 In the special case where $\beta=0$, we establish a lower bound of $\Omega(1/n)$ using a completely different approach than the Bayesian inference and van Trees inequality approach used in \citet{besbes2013implications,lyu2024closing}.
 We come up with two candidate distributions, instead of a Bayesian prior over a continuum of candidate distributions; our lower bound holds with constant probability, instead of only in expectation; however, our two distributions change with $n$, whereas they design one prior distribution that works for all $n$.
 We provide a self-contained construction for the $\beta=0$ case in \Cref{apx:continuous}.